dombrock-archive/URS/README.md

 Show 'SHOW ALL' will show every single attempt made on the server, this is the most verbose of the options.
 This will show even files with no result on the server whatsoever.

 ####SEARCH FOR:
 You will probably want to leave this at it's default value unless you want to look for files of a specific type or files that are not listed with an extension on any word list.
 Setting this to 'ONLY FILES OF TYPE' will allow you to use the 'FILE TYPE' input area to specify a file type that you want to search for.
 This input should be in the form of a file type extension including the dot.
-For example: '`.PHP`'.
+For example: '.PHP'.

 ####FILE TYPE:
 See 'SEARCH FOR:' above for info on how to use this option.